rackerlabs/rackspace-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 - Memory-only file systems (Linux: /proc, etc.)
 - Cloud Backup agent data directories
-- Recovery information (Windows)
+- Recovery information (Windows&reg;)
 - Recycle Bin (Windows)
 - **desktop.ini** and **thumbs.db** (Windows)

 ### Backup and restore best practices

 You can configure backups and restores in many ways.
-To make Cloud Backup work for you, it helps to understand some of the tradeoffs you make when you configure the many options available to you.
+To make Cloud Backup work for you, it helps to understand some of the trade-offs you make when you configure the many options available to you.

 **Note:** With Performance Cloud Servers, Cloud Monitoring only monitors the system disk.
 The data disk is not monitored.
 For data disk backup, use [Cloud Block Storage](/how-to/cloud-block-storage-overview).